inna lillahi wa inallah-e-raji'oon meaning in tamil

 My initial reaction was anger and confusion, and why did this happen?
 What’s the point?

-That’s when I learned about inna lillahi wa inallah-e-raji’oon.
-In Tamil, it translates to inna lillahi wa inallah-e-raji’oon.
-This phrase became a lifeline for me.
+That’s when I learned about Inna lillahi wa inallah-e-raji’oon.
+In Tamil, it translates to Inna lillahi wa inallah-e-raji’oon.
+The phrase became a lifeline for me.

 Saying these words is the first step in practicing Sabr, or patience.
-It’s not just about enduring; it’s about finding beauty in the endurance.
-It helps prevent feelings of despair, anger, or questioning God’s decree.
+It’s about finding beauty in the endurance.
+There’s real power in it.
+It helps keep despair, anger, and those dangerous questions at bay, the ones that make you doubt God’s decree.

 Can only Muslims say Inna lillahi wa inallah-e-raji’oon?
-Well, while it’s an Islamic prayer, its sentiment is universal.
-Anyone can understand and appreciate the meaning.
+Well, it’s an Islamic prayer, sure, but the sentiment behind it?
+That’s universal.
+Anyone can understand it.
+Anyone can appreciate what it means.
+The words themselves carry a weight that transcends any single faith tradition.

 But if you’re not Muslim, it’s best to respect that the specific recitation is an act of Muslim faith.